First steps for first semester students

 The International Office organizes a language tandem program, which offers you the opportunity to expand or deepen your language skills with the help of a language partner.
 You can find information about this and registration here: https://www.uni-augsburg.de/en/studium/ausland/interkulturelles/language-tandem/

-If you are interested in Walk'n'Talk, just send us an email with the following information (name, first name, gender, dormitory, district (e.g. Haunstetten, Lechhausen, etc.), email address, phone number, the languages you speak, degree program) which we will forward to your potential Walk'n'Talk match.
+If you are interested in the Walk'n'Talk, please send us an email to: firstname.lastname@example.org with the following information (surname, first name, gender, hall of residence, district (e.g. Haunstetten, Lechhausen etc.), email address, telephone number, which languages do you speak, course of study).

 The certificate can be acquired by German and foreign students of all courses of study who are involved in the intercultural field.